redgeoff/replicate-couchdb-cluster/README.md

         -e VERBOSE=true \
         redgeoff/replicate-couchdb-cluster

+Notes:
+- If the replication takes longer than RUN_EVERY_SECS, it will result to running the replications back to back.
+You can use `RUN_EVERY_SECS=0` if you always want the replication to run continuously.
+- You can view the output at `/var/lib/docker/containers/<container id>/<container id>-json.log`

 Replicate every day at 23:00 UTC (11 PM).
 This will persist through server reboots:

     $ docker run -d --name replicate-couchdb-cluster \